A lightweight desktop AI agent with 9 built-in tools. Built with Tauri 2 + Rust, not Electron.

 Powerful Skills System

 Go beyond simple prompts.
 Skills bundle prompt instructions with required tools into reusable, composable capabilities.
-Create your own by dropping a SKILL.md file into ~/.chatshell/skills/<skill-name>/.
+Create your own by dropping a SKILL.md file into ~/.chatshell/skills/<skill-name>/, or paste a GitHub URL into the chat — ChatShell downloads and installs it automatically.
 Each skill declares which tools it needs — those tools are enabled automatically when the skill is active.
 You control whether the AI triggers a skill on its own or waits for you to invoke it.

 Custom Assistants, Built Locally